kirandash/redux-saga/redux-saga-cart/README.md

 ## 24. Select
 1. Returns a copy of the application's state when yielded to
 2. Any passed selectors are invoked

+## 25. Spawn effect
+1. Creates a new process, similar to fork - caller is not interrupted
+2. New process is not child of caller - will not be cancelled if caller errors or is itself cancelled

+## 26. All
+1. Combines numerous take statements into one
+2. Code execution resumes when all actions have been dispatched (in any order)
+3. Ex:
+    * Item price saga waits for `SET_CURRENT_USER` and `SET_CART_ITEMS` actions using `all`
+    * Once all actions hv been dispatched, calls API to fetch item prices
+    * itemPriceSaga.js